Trump's Russia Director To Leave National Security Council Amid Impeachment Inquiry

 "If there was a quid pro quo, he would know," said one former NSC official in the Trump administration.
 "He would know if there is a hold on military assistance."

-House investigators were expected to press Morrison to corroborate key elements of testimony from other national security officials and U.S. diplomats who testified that Trump sought to withhold military aid from Ukraine unless an investigation was announced.
+House investigators are expected to press Morrison to corroborate key elements of testimony from other national security officials and U.S. diplomats who testified that Trump sought to withhold military aid from Ukraine unless an investigation was announced.

 It was Morrison who described having a "sinking feeling" and alerted NSC lawyers after a Sept.
 7 call between Sondland and Trump about the alleged pressure, according to Taylor's testimony.